 The Binding of Satan

 20 Then I saw an angel coming down out of heaven, holding in his hand a great chain and the key to the abyss.
-2 And he seized the dragon—the ancient serpent who is called the devil and Satan—and bound him for a thousand years, 3 throwing him into the abyss and locking and sealing it over him1 so that he could no longer deceive the nations until the thousand years had come to an end.2 After that,3 he must be released for a little while.
+2 And he seized the dragon—the serpent of old who is called the devil and Satan—and bound him for a thousand years, 3 throwing him into the abyss, and locking and sealing it over him,1 so that he could no longer deceive the nations—not until the thousand years had come to an end.2 After that,3 he must be released for a little while.

 The First Resurrection

-4 Then I saw thrones, and they sat upon them; and authority to judge had been given to them.4 And I saw the souls of those who had been beheaded because of their testimony concerning Jesus,5 and because of the word of God.
-And I saw those who6 had not worshiped the beast or his image, and had not received the mark on their forehead or their hand.
+4 Then I saw thrones, and they were seated upon them; and authority to judge had been given to them.4 And I saw the souls of those who were beheaded because of their testimony concerning Jesus,5 and because of the word of God.
+And I saw those who6 had not worshiped the beast or his image, and had not received the mark on their forehead or on their hand.
 And they all came to life and reigned with Christ a thousand years.
-5 (The rest of the dead did not come to life until the thousand years came to an end.)
+5 (The rest of the dead did not come to life until the thousand years had come to an end.)
 This is the first resurrection.
-6 Blessed and holy is he who shares in the first resurrection: over these the second death holds no sway, but they will be priests of God and of Christ, and they will reign with him a7 thousand years.
+6 Blessed and holy is he who shares in the first resurrection: Over these the second death holds no sway, but they will be priests of God and of Christ; and they will reign with him throughout the7 thousand years.